zmarkan/cicd-workshop/README.md

 If you are using Gitpod you're good, everything you need should have been installed already.

-The commands used here are mostly using Bash, Git, and Python 3 - make sure they are installed.
+The commands used here are mostly using Bash, Git, and Python 3 - make sure they are installed and available.
+If using Windows, the commands might be different than the ones listed here.

 Copy over the credentials source file.
 This is untracked in Git and will be used by a script to populate your CircleCI secret variables.

 ```
-cp credentials.sample.toml credentials.toml
+cp scripts/util/credentials.sample.toml credentials.toml
 ```

-### Sign up for the required services and prepare credentials
+### IMPORTANT!
+Sign up for the required services and prepare credentials

+If you don't do this, you'll have a bad time.

 #### DigitalOcean